 19. Research jobs in Oz before you leave.

 Australia may have a good economy, but it might not be as easy to get a job as you think.
 If you’re on a working holiday visa, you’ll be restricted to 6 months with each employer so planning what you want to do will save time.
 Make sure your employer is registered as a working holidaymaker employer so you get taxed at the correct rate.
 Read these tips.

 20. Search for jobs on Gumtree and seek.com.au.

 Make sure you do an Australian version of your CV as well as a good Australian Cover letter, which is more detailed than you might think.
 Here are some tips!

 21. Sign up with lots of recruiters when you arrive.

 Hand out your CV at restaurants and cafés.

 22. If you want to work in a bar or in a restaurant that serves alcohol, you’ll need a Responsible Service of Alcohol Cert.

-23. Remember to keep your final payslips for each of your jobs and retain documents relating to any super funds as this will help when you want to claim your tax back!
+23. Remember to keep your final payslips for any jobs and retain documents relating to any super funds as this will help when you want to claim your tax back!

-If you need one try to buy one up north if possible.
-Cars are generally cheaper in Western Australia and The Northern Territory as backpackers will sell them on after their road-trips.
+If you need one, try to buy it up north if possible.
+Cars are generally cheaper in Western Australia and The Northern Territory as backpackers will sell them after their road-trips.